Planning to hire employees in Thailand? Here’s a quick guide

 Looking to hire employees in Thailand for your US company?
 Learn about employment in Thailand and how Payoneer Workforce Management makes it easy to hire in Thailand.

 Employment in Thailand is on the rise.
-With the help of an Employer of Record (EOR), global organizations can hire employees in Thailand to expand their talent pool quickly and easily.
+With the help of an Employer of Record (EOR), global organizations can hire employees in Thailand to expand their talent pool quickly and efficiently.

-This guide covers everything that a business outside of Thailand, like U.S.-based companies, needs to know to hire in Thailand.
+This guide covers key aspects that a business outside of Thailand, like a U.S.-based company, needs to know to hire in Thailand.

 We will walk you through the hiring methods, discuss where to source employees, best practices for onboarding, and employer obligations, including benefits and taxes.